Shah Maroof Khushabi

 Makhdoom Shah Maroof Khushabi was a sufi, saint and preacher of Islamic of Qadiriyya Silsila.
 He was the successor of Shah Mubarak Haqani (From Uch Sharif).
 He was a member of the Chishti Order (due to his father Shiekh Adam) and the Qadiriyya order (due to his spiritual leader Shah Mubarak Haqani).

 Early education and childhood

 Shah Maroof Khushabi was born in Pakpattan.
-His father name was Shiekh Adam.
+His father's name was Shiekh Adam.
 He got his early education from his father Sheikh Adam.

 Parents and family background

 His family lineage goes to Fariduddin Ganjshakar, Ibrahim ibn Adham and Ameer ul Momineen Umar e Farooq.